GavAng/procedurally_generated_maze/README.md

 # procedurally_generated_maze

 A script that generates mazes into your code editor's output.
+See *procedurally_generated_maze_game* repo first.

 I find sitting and pressing the run button a lot cooler than the maze game version of this project.